-We all have probably made this mistake at some point in our lives.
-It’s very easy to do.
-But it’s also one of the most crippling things that we could do to ourselves.
+Most have us have probably made this mistake at some point in our lives.
+It is very easy to do.
+But it is also one of the most crippling things that we could do to ourselves.

 We look backward.
 We dwell on our past mistakes.